 When is Amazon Prime Day 2022?

-Amazon held its Prime Day 2021 sale on Monday, June 21 and Tuesday, June 22, and will officially kick off at 12:00 AM PT / 2:00 AM CT / 3:00 AM ET).
-This is actually a full month earlier than the usual time frame.
-While Prime Day usually goes for a July timeframe, this year Amazon went a bit earlier due to the delay last year.
+If we had to pick a date for Amazon Prime Day in 2022 it would be July 18-19.
+In 2021, Amazon held its Prime Day sale on Monday, June 21 and Tuesday, June 22, but this is actually a full month earlier than the usual time frame.
 It's a safe bet that we can expect Prime Day to return to July next year, but who knows at this point!

-While it was initially suggested that Prime Day would return to a July timeframe, a comment from the CFO during a quarterly earnings report this year lead many to believe it would be held earlier.
+While it was initially suggested that Prime Day would return to a July timeframe in 2021, a comment from the CFO during a quarterly earnings report this year led many to believe it would be held earlier.
 That turned out to be very right, with Prime Day 2021 being bumped up a full month ahead of schedule.

 Amazon has also been toying with the idea of adding an additional sale day later in the year, similar to Amazon Prime Day, yet held around the time of Black Friday.
 Two Amazon Prime Day sales in a single year?
 They just may be the ones crazy enough to do it!